google/comprehensive-rust/src/references/dangling.md

 # Reference Validity

-Rust enforces a number of rules for references that make them always safe to use, the simplest of which is that a reference can't outlive the data it points to.
+Rust enforces a number of rules for references that make them always safe to use.
+One rule is that references can never be `null`, making them safe to use without `null` checks.
+The other rule we'll look at for now is that references can't _outlive_ the data they point to.

 <!-- mdbook-xgettext: skip -->